jarecoo/practice/notes.md

 # Moral Paradigm & How I Should Live My Life
 ## Beliefs
+* Meaning and Purpose in Life are Individually Created
-* An Internal Locus of Control is Optimal (meaning you control your thoughts, attitudes, and outlook only, e.g. You control your own thoughts and feelings and nothing else; love and compassion for yourself; intrinsic motivation; outlook and perception; etc)
+* An Internal Locus of Control is the Optimal Way to Deal with Life (meaning you control your thoughts, attitudes, and outlook only, e.g. You control your own thoughts and feelings and nothing else; love and compassion for yourself; intrinsic motivation; outlook and perception; etc)
     * State of mind dictates happiness, not circumstances
     * Intrinsic motivation is the best motivation (e.g. doing it for you according to your purpose in life)
     * Happiness is in your control, and comes first.